ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 #### Parameters

 key
-: The key to use for decryption.
+: The [[Key|Key Class]] to use for decryption.
+Decryption fails if this is not
+    the same key as used for encryption.

 nonce
-: The nonce to use for decryption.
+: The [[Nonce|Nonce Struct]] to use for decryption.
+Decryption fails if this is
-    This must be the same nonce as used for encryption.
+    not the same nonce as used for encryption.

 associatedData
-: Optional additional data to be authenticated.
+: Optional additional data to authenticate.
+Decryption fails if this is not the
-    This must be the same additional data as used for encryption.
+    same additional data as used for encryption.

 ciphertext
-: The encrypted data to be decrypted and authenticated.
+: The encrypted data to decrypt and authenticate.
+Decryption fails if the
+    integrity of the data was compromised.

 plaintext
 : When this method returns, contains an array of bytes that contains the